Zoidmania/pyllock/readme.md

 ### Adding or Removing Dependencies

-If one wants to _add_ or _remove_ dependencies to or from an existing project, simply edit `pyproject.toml`.
+If you want to _add_ or _remove_ dependencies to or from an existing project, simply edit `pyproject.toml`.
 Then:

 ```bash